Axis Platform / Sheet 02 / Pivot

 Tier B Delivery-stage execution package

 When the decision is made and the remaining risk is approval.
-Axis Pivot is a two-product delivery-stage package — a recurring permit-pathway engagement and a deliverable execution artifact set — engaged only after Strategy has qualified the case.
+Pivot is a two-product delivery-stage package — Pivot Planning for the recurring permit-pathway work, Pivot Ready for the delivery document set.
+Strategy must qualify the case first.

 01 · Trigger gate